 There are cultural differences in relation to potty training age.
 However, many children stop using diapers during the day between the age of 2 to 3.
 At night between the age of 3 to 5.
 Be aware, though, that this is on average.
 Some are younger and some are much older.

 Be patient and supportive

 There is a tendency for grown-ups to think that faster equals better.
 This is not the case.
-Children who are pushed to much will sometimes come to a standstill or even regress (link).
-Using the potty should be a positive experience and a child should never be scolded for leaking.
+Children who are pushed to much will sometimes come to a standstill or even regress.
+Using the potty should be a positive experience, and a child should never be scolded for having an accident.
 Read more about how to successfully potty train your children.

 Girls tend to be faster